jbclements/Granite-Mon-Website/all-years.markdown

 ## The Bike Part

-Then we bike from BlueHill to MountKatahdin.
+Then we bike from Blue Hill to Mount Katahdin.

 ## The Climb Part

-Then we climb up MountKatahdin.
+Then we climb up Mount Katahdin.

 ## History

 What follows is a fragmentary history of the event.
-Please please please contribute your memories and your pictures.
-Here's the best way to AddPictures that I know of.
+Please please please contribute your memories and your pictures by e-mailing them to <aoeugranitemon@brinckerhoff.org>.

 ### 1995 : The First Time

-Really, Justin or Ben could tell you more than I (JohnClements) could.
+Really, Justin or Ben could tell you more than I (John Clements) could.
 Justin and Ben jumped in the water and swam from here to there (or more accurately, from there to here).
 They stuck together, and had no support boat (IIRC), so it was pretty much literally sink or swim.
 Fortunately, neither one sank.